Singapore Sightseeing: Classics and Insider Tips for your ToDo List

 The reason why I love Singapore this much is that it combines all the advantages of a major city with a vast number of parks and nature reserves.
-They are within easy reach, so you can escape the Hustle and Bustle of the city in a heartbeat.
+They are within easy reach and you can escape the Hustle and Bustle of the city in a heartbeat.
 Let me list some of the most popular destinations.
-Sadly, I still haven’t managed to visit all of them, but I will be in Singapore a lot more often and definitely explore further.
+Sadly, I still haven’t managed to visit all of them but I will be in Singapore a lot more often and definitely explore further.

 MacRitchie Nature Trails

-In the heart of Singapore you can find 11km of trails around the MacRitchie Reservoir.
-It is easily possible to encouter several different animals on your journey, such as macaques, monitor lizards, squirrels, flying lemurs or owls.
+In the heart of Singapore you can find 11 km of trails around the MacRitchie Reservoir.
+It is easily possible to encounter several different animals on your journey such as macaques, monitor lizards, squirrels, flying lemurs, or owls.

-The highlight of the MacRitchie Nature Trail is the next point on the list.
+The highlight of the MacRitchie Nature Trail is the next point on this list.